Shamsheer Vayalil

-Shamsheer Vayalil Parambath (born 11 January 1977) is an Indian radiologist and businessman.
+Shamsheer Vayalil Parambath (born 11 January 1977) is an Indian radiologist and businessman based in UAE.
 He is the founder and chairman of Burjeel Holdings.
-Through VPS Healthcare, his family office, he oversees an extensive investment portfolio including Burjeel Holdings, RPM, LifePharma, Lakeshore Hospital, Ziva, Keita, and Educare Institute.
 As of April 2023, Vayalil has a net worth of US$2.4 billion.

 Early life

 Vayalil was born on 11 January 1977 in Kozhikode, Kerala, India.
 His parents are Hashim Pokkinari and Mariyam Barakkool.

 After his schooling, he pursued a MBBS at Kasturba Medical College, Manipal, then obtained his MD in radiology from Sri Ramachandra Medical College and Research Institute, Chennai.